aabolfazl/nvim-config/README.md

 $ ./install.sh
 ```
 #### Configure terminal font
-- Goto your terminal's font configuration and select a monospace font from nerd-fonts installed fonts (e.g. Hack)
+- Goto your terminal's font configuration and select a **monospace** font from nerd-fonts installed fonts (e.g. Hack)
 - Close Terminal and open it again

+# Usage
+## Keymaps

+Remember these are my Keymaps, there are a plenty of Vim/NeoVim Keymaps and also lots of plugin specific default mappings which you can use or change as you wish

+## Floating Terminal

+## Telescope

+## DAP